DNM1008/Install-Script/README.md

 might write a script that works on Debian in the future :).

 * Before running this script, make sure that the followings are correct:
+    * `base-devel` is installed.
+If you're using something like EndeavourOS or Manjaro, chances are it's already been taken care of, but if you're using mainline Arch, make sure that you have that installed.
+This is essential anyway, since it allows things like `make` and `sudo`, among other things.
     * `git` is installed.
     * You are not using Pipewire.
 This script will install Pulseaudio, and having 2 audio servers (or 2 or more of anything that does the same thing)